gabrielcarloto/flow-launcher-helper/README.md

 #### Methods

 - `method` — `string`: current method.
-- `params` — `string`: current parameters.
+- `requestParams` - `FlowParameters`: array of parameters sent from Flow.
 - `settings` — `object`: plugin settings.
-- `on` — `function`: receives a method (string) and a callback function that will be executed when the method matches the current method.
+- `on` — `(params: T extends FlowParameters) => void`: receives a method (string) and a callback function that will be executed when the method matches the current method.
-- `showResult` — `function`: receives an array of results, where you specify the title, subtitle, method, params and icon path, and logs the data to be displayed in Flow.
+- `showResult` — `(...results: JSONRPCResponse<TMethods>[]) => void`: receives an array of results, where you specify the title, subtitle, method, params and icon path, and logs the data to be displayed in Flow.
 - `run` — `function`: runs the current method.
 You should call this function at the end of your script, or after all the `on` functions have been called.
+- ~~`params` — `string`: current parameters.~~
+  - Note: it is no longer recommended to get the params from this method, as it returns only the first parameter as a string.

 ##### Typescript

 If you're writing a plugin in Typescript, you can add types to `method` and `settings`.